ozerlabs-proxy/vision-datasets-stats/ReadMe.md

 8. `VEDAI` (Vehicle Detection in Aerial Imagery) : a dataset for Vehicle Detection in Aerial Imagery, provided as a tool to benchmark automatic target recognition algorithms in unconstrained environments.
 The vehicles contained in the database, in addition of being small, exhibit different variabilities such as multiple orientations, lighting/shadowing changes, specularities or occlusions.
 Furthermore, each image is available in several spectral bands and resolutions. [read more](https://downloads.greyc.fr/vedai/)

+9. `KITTI` (Karlsruhe Institute of Technology and Toyota Technological Institute) : a large-scale dataset for object detection, object tracking, and more.
+The dataset consists of `grayscale` and `color` images, as well as `velodyne` point clouds and `calibration` data.
+This raw data is annotated with object bounding boxes and instance segmentations. [read more](http://www.cvlibs.net/datasets/kitti/)